 Neither the Immigration Rules nor any related immigration guidance go into any further detail.
 This means that if your proposed employment does not fit securely into this definition, or if it is a "grey area", doing the work would be risky.
 And what are the risks exactly?
 Well, the Home Office treats work conditions very seriously.
 They can remove you from the UK if you work too many hours or if you do work that you are not allowed to do.
 If you are removed, you may face a ban on re-entry for a certain period of time.
 The employer also faces penalties.
 Strictly speaking, your university or college is also obliged to report to the Home Office any students who are working illegally.

 As an international student adviser, I am obliged to warn you about these dangers of illegal working, but please do not panic.

 First, stay focused on your current main purpose in the UK: full-time study.

-Second, remember that a Tier 4 visa specifically and explicitly does provide opportunities for work, but in effect just the sort of part-time and vacation work that international students have done for many generations.
+Second, remember that a Student visa specifically and explicitly does provide opportunities for work, but in effect just the sort of part-time and vacation work that international students have done for many generations.
 While this can be frustrating, it is very important to not take risks.
-It may seem preposterous for me to warn you against trading on eBay or babysitting, as I do below, but that is because the Immigration Rules and guidance lack any nuance about work that does not fall fair and square into standard part-time and vacation work for an employer.
+It may seem preposterous for me to warn you against trading on eBay or babysitting, as I do below, but that is only because the Immigration Rules and guidance lack any nuance about work that does not fall fair and square into standard part-time and vacation work for an employer.

 A quick note about income tax in the UK: income tax is normally deducted by your employer from your wages or salary under the Pay As You Earn scheme.
 If you receive income from other sources, for example tips, rent from a property you own, or other one-off payments this income may be liable for income tax.
 For more details see the UK government's guide to who needs to file a tax return.